Psychology

 HTBA

-PSYC 742a or b, Research Topics in Computation and CognitionJulian Jara-Ettinger
+PSYC 742a, Research Topics in Computation and CognitionJulian Jara-Ettinger

 Seminar-style discussion of recently published and unpublished researched in cognitive development and computational models of cognition.